The Impact of Manic Symptoms During Bipolar Mania

 Bipolar mania is associated with bipolar I, where the person experiences both the highs and depressed lows.
-The diagnosis of a manic episode is defined in the latest version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) as being at least one week long, and severely impacting someone's daily life.
+The diagnosis of a manic episode is defined as being at least one week long, and severely impacting someone's daily life.
 Bipolar manic symptoms include:

 - extreme elation